fbef0102/Rotoblin-AZMod/README.md

     * Glow for Infected Team.
 Credit: [rahzel ‧ JNC](https://forums.alliedmods.net/showthread.php?t=316965)
 	  <br/><img src="https://i.imgur.com/RKAuCjY.jpg">
     * Instantly incapacitate Survivors
-    * Allows witches to chase victims into safezones, [video](https://www.youtube.com/watch?v=PU_yx-fzjUU)
+    * Allows witches to chase victims into safezones.
-    * Prevents the witch from randomly loosing target.
+    * Prevents the witch from randomly loosing target if survivors standind on "god" spot or out of the map
     * Survivor will startle witch if shoot boomer nearby.
     * Special infecteds and tanks can now go through the witch (No stagger, No collision stuck)